Tatpong-Network/network-architecture-portfolio/README.md

 ## 👨‍💻 About Me

-I am Tatpong Pongsuwagorn, a Computer Science student at Khon Kaen University.
+I am Tatpong Pongsuwagorn, 4th year student, a Computer Science student at Khon Kaen University.
 This repository is not a coding portfolio, but a **Knowledge & Architecture Portfolio**.

 Here, I document my learning journey from Huawei ICT courses, analyze job descriptions, and design network architectures.
 My goal is to become a vital gear in the organization, driven by passion and a commitment to continuous growth.